komapper/komapper.github.io/content/en/docs/Reference/entity-class.md

 ### @KomapperId

-Indicates that it is the primary key.
+Indicates that it is a primary key.
-The presence of this annotation is essential for entity class mapping.
+To represent a composite primary key, you may specify this annotation more than one in a single entity class.

 ### @KomapperSequence